jasontally/astro-paper/src/content/blog/2024-05-16-choosing-the-right-platform.md

 description: Key Principles I Used to Select Pages CMS, AstroPaper, GitHub, and Cloudflare Pages as the Basis for My New Home for Content
 ---
-Back in the day, I did some WordPress based blogging to share my professional thoughts.
-As kids and work consumed more of my life I decommissioned the blog due to the time and expense required to maintain it.
-Fast forward more than a decade and I have moved from being an individual contributor into roles that involve leading others and have come to value the sharing of ideas more.
+Back in the day, I did some WordPress based platform to share my professional thoughts.
+As kids and work consumed more of my life, I decommissioned the blog due to the time and expense required to maintain it.
+Fast forward more than a decade and I have moved from being an individual contributor into roles that involve more forming consensus, teaching and leading others.
+These newer roles have made me value the sharing of ideas more.
 For that reason I started looking for a more modern platform to host my home for professional content.
-Here are some of the principals I thought of when selecting the components for this
+Here are some of the principals I thought of when selecting the components for this site.

 # Security

+<p style="text-align: start">Over the years WordPress, and its plugins, along with other dynamic content platforms have had many vulnerabilities.
+I want a platform that won’t require me to jump on patches or remediation instantly to keep it online or to protect visitors.
+Much of the attack surface of a dynamic content platform comes from the fact that it is running a scripting language.
+Static content platforms have since emerged (and started to die out a bit) that have some of the benefits of a dynamic platform (not needing to create each page by hand and cross link it from other) while skipping the dynamic component, significantly reducing the attack surface.</p>

+# Performance

-<p style="text-align: start">Over the years WordPress, and its plugins, along with other dynamic blog platforms have had many vulnerabilities.</p><p style="text-align: start">Performance</p><p style="text-align: start">Simplicity</p><p style="text-align: start">User Experience</p><p style="text-align: start">Efficiency</p>
+<p style="text-align: start">Dynamic content platforms have</p><p style="text-align: start">Simplicity</p><p style="text-align: start">User Experience</p><p style="text-align: start">Efficiency</p>